NeXus azint writer

 init_writer_config = {

-'write_2d': True, # Whether to write 2D (cake) integration data (False if azimuth_bins is None)
+'write_2d': True, # Set to False if azimuth_bins is None

 }